 We are celebrating the new book launch by putting our original liturgical year cookbook on sale:

-Our original book Feast! is available as an ebook in PDF form for
+Our original book Feast! is available as an ebook in PDF for $7.99

 “For families who are looking for ways to live their Christian faith in their homes, this book gives a great introduction to the Liturgical Year.
 What it is, why it matters, how it can enrich your home.
 I wish I had had this book as a young mother, but I’m glad to have it now.”